Expert Advice - Builder Contracts

 Can I terminate the contract if I'm not happy with the builder’s work?

 Yes, but you need a termination clause in the contract.
 Without a written contract, termination can be more difficult.

 It can be sensible for the contract to give you the right to terminate at any time by giving notice on the grounds that the builder is not complying with the contract or is unsatisfactory plus having a general clause that allows you to terminate on, say, 2 weeks’ notice, at any time for your own convenience.
 The termination clause should also say what happens to payment and materials on site when the contract ends.

 Who prepares the contract for me and how much should I budget for this?

 Standard forms are used throughout the construction industry but there are only a few forms available for homeowners.
 They are also the cheapest option.
 ContractStore has developed a suite of contract forms for home owners with Self-Build Zone; and the JCT Homeowner Contract is also widely used.
 The RIBA has developed a domestic contract.
 The templates cost about £20-25.

 Your architect or project manager can advise as well as help in finalising the terms.
 A reputable builder may have his own form of contract.
 But do get it checked over by your own professional advisers – architect, etc - to see it is fair and not too biased in the builder’s favour.

 A lawyer can be useful but you need one who has construction contract experience and legal fees can be quite high. (£150 per hour or more)

-Many tradespeople don't want to enter into a formal contract.
-Is there anything else I can do and what are my rights when things go wrong?
+What if my builder doesn't want to enter into a formal contract and what are my rights if things go wrong?

 Try to get them to sign one of the simpler forms mentioned above.
 These forms are not one-sided and they can help both parties.
 But if they refuse, and you still trust the builder, you should at least write down the main details that are agreed including the price, scope of work and time frame as well as anything else agreed in conversation that might be relevant.
 And give the builder a copy.